-- All state demand and time deposits exceeding amounts fully covered by deposit insurance shall be collateralized.
+- Except for qualified investment deposits of OST permitted by the Investment Policy for the Office of the State Treasurer, all state demand and time deposits exceeding amounts fully covered by deposit insurance shall be collateralized.
 In lieu of collateral, with the approval of OST, state entities may accept letters of credit issued by the Federal Home Loan Bank or surety bonds issued by financial institutions approved for such purpose by the State Depository Board.
-The value of collateral shall be equal to not less than 110% of the funds being secured after the deduction of the amount of deposit insurance. - The aggregate state deposit limit for accounts in the State Bank Fee Program at any state depository shall not exceed 100% of the depository's equity capital.
+The value of collateral shall be set as follows: (1) for Covered Depositories as described by the Secure Deposit Program ("SDP") Policy, the amount equal to or greater than the required 'Collateral Pledging Level' specified in the SDP as required pursuant to the Secure Deposit Program Policy, (2) for Depositories that are not Covered Depositories, an amount equal to not less than 110% of the funds being secured after the deduction of the amount of deposit insurance through the dedicated or single pool method for securing public deposits. - The aggregate state deposit limit for accounts in the OST Bank Program at any state depository shall not exceed 100% of the depository's equity capital.
 The State Treasurer may temporarily increase the total state deposit limit at any state depository to 125% of equity capital to allow for fluctuation in demand deposit balances.